Advocating for stronger, more effectively enforced accountability measures for Canada’s big banks and other financial institutions

 The Big Banks must be required:

-- To disclose the profit level of every part of their business (credit cards, mortgages, lines of credit, each other type of loan, bank machines, and investment and insurance divisions) after fully independent audits (overseen by the Auditor General);
+- To disclose the profit level of every part of their business (credit cards, mortgages, lines of credit, each other type of loan, bank machines, and investment and insurance divisions) after fully independent audits (overseen by the Auditor General, Financial Consumer Agency of Canada and/or the Competition Bureau);

 - To keep all their interest rates and fees at a level that gives them no more than a reasonable profit (for example, many U.S. states limit credit card interest rates);